MisterYakutovich/rsschool-cv/cv.md

 ## **About myself**
 ---
-Web developer with experience mainly in frontend engineering.I am looking for a job in a company where i can apply my skills in web development.
+A novice Web developer, mainly in frontend engineering.I am looking for a job in a company where i can apply my skills in web development.
 ## **Education and courses**
 ---
 * ### Belarusian Polytechnic College in Grodno